isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane-scpr.md

 <span style="color:red;"><b>NOTE: If you are departing from South Korea, you can use the Vaccinated Travel Lane for quarantine-free measures <u>for arrival from 15 Nov 2021</u>.
 Details on VTL applications and requirements for South Korea will be announced separately.</b></span>

-As part of Singapore’s efforts to reopen our borders safely, <a href="/health/vtsg">fully vaccinated</a> Singapore Citizens (SCs) and Permanent Residents (PRs) may now return to Singapore via the Vaccinated Travel Lane (VTL) from the following countries/regions:
+As part of Singapore's efforts to reopen our borders safely, fully vaccinated Singapore Citizens (SCs) and Permanent Residents (PRs) departing for Singapore from the following countries may return via the Vaccinated Travel Lane (VTL).
+Travellers who enter Singapore before the specified date and time will not be eligible for the VTL:

-- Brunei Darussalam
-- Germany

-Upcoming VTLs for the following countries/regions will come into effect only for travellers entering Singapore from the specified date and time.
-Travellers who enter Singapore before the specified date and time **will not** be eligible for the VTL:

 <div id="countries"></div>